Is staging worth it for your Central Florida home in today's market?

 If you’re pricing aggressively low, staging costs might not deliver as much incremental return and simply staging your home virtually will suffice.

-As buyer demand strengthens (if rates drop even a little), weeks-on-market may tighten.
-Well-staged homes could even attract competitive offers again — but only if they look intentional and move-in ready.
+As buyer demand strengthens (as rates continue to drop), days-on-market may tighten.
+Well-staged homes could start to attract competitive offers again, but only if they look intentional and move-in ready.

 Bottom line: